-Existing land use will be modified from silvicultural land to a residential mixed used community.
-However, the Project has been designed with large amounts of open space in the form of recreational areas, riparian buffers, ponds, and wetlands.
+Existing land use will be modified from silvicultural land to a residential mixed used community, and the land will be lost to timber production.
+However, the most important features are being preserved: riparian corridors and Bennett Mountain.
+The Project has been designed with large amounts of open space in the form of recreational areas, riparian buffers, ponds, and wetlands.
 These riparian corridors will be: